docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-configurations.md

-UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store and [RethinkDB](https://rethinkdb.com/) database that are replicated on all manager nodes of the UCP cluster.
-These data stores are for internal use only, and should not be used by other applications.
+UCP persists configuration data on an [etcd](https://coreos.com/etcd/) key-value store and [RethinkDB](https://rethinkdb.com/) database that are replicated on all manager nodes of the UCP swarm.
+These data stores are for internal use only and should not be used by other applications.

 ### With the HTTP API

 In this example we'll use `curl` for making requests to the key-value store REST API, and `jq` to process the responses.